 Cut out extra adjectives.
 While it might seem great to describe everything in detail, you can take it too far.

 Racial diversity isn’t necessary, but it’s a nice touch.
-Try to represent people are they are-- diverse and complex.
+Try to represent people as they are-- diverse and complex.

 Focus on writing first, editing later.
 If you get caught up in editing, you might never get past page one.